 To measure this metric, you must consider your total onsite water usage.
 This includes both fresh and reclaimed water usage (with the latter being more sustainable).
 The more reclaimed water you use, the more potable drinking water is available for the surrounding area.

 If you’re building a new data center, predicting water usage in the design phase will lead to better cooling technology, which ultimately reduces water usage.
 Proper monitoring will identify issues like leaks, thus creating a baseline for future improvements.
 You can also leverage air-cooled chillers to further cut back on water consumption.

 Your water usage effectiveness (WUE) is another crucial metric to track—and has become standard under ISO/IEC 30134-9.
-WUE breaks potable/non-potable water use and reuses into three distinct categories: basic, intermediate, and advanced.
-You can use WUE metrics to track reduction in water usage across different-sized data centers.
+WUE breaks potable/non-potable water use and reuses it into three distinct categories: basic, intermediate, and advanced.
+You can use WUE metrics to track the reduction in water usage across different-sized data centers.

 Your total energy consumption accounts for every ounce of energy consumed (both what’s absolutely necessary and what’s not so much) to operate your data center, measured in kilowatts.
 This mainly concerns energy drawn from the utility grid and includes onsite energy production, such as generators, solar, and wind.